min2ha/ukwa-site/content/target/41231/index.en.md

   "subject": "Food Archive"
 }

-# Guaridan, The: Save BBC recipe archive petition signed by more than 100,000 people

 BBC and government face backlash over plans to mothball 11,000 recipes, as Newsbeat website and app are axed.